Gainesville Property Division Lawyers

-Equitable distribution means that if the divorcing parties cannot reach agreement on the division of property and assets on their own, the court will divide debts and assets in a manner it deems fair and equitable.
+Equitable distribution means that if the divorcing parties cannot agree on the division of property and assets on their own, the court will divide debts and assets in a manner it deems fair and equitable.
 This does not mean that property and debts will be split 50-50.

-Whether or not you have accumulated substantial assets during your marriage, it is important to retain the services of an experienced Florida marital property division lawyer to protect your rights and ensure as much financial stability as possible in your post-divorce life.
-Our property division attorney in Tallahassee FL has been helping people just like you go through a divorce.
+Whether you have accumulated substantial assets during your marriage or not, it is important to retain the services of an experienced Gainesville property division lawyer to protect your rights and ensure as much financial stability as possible in your post-divorce life.

 If unmarried partners have accumulated significant assets over the course of a relationship that is now ending, property division can be more challenging than in a traditional divorce.
 Unless the parties signed a legal cohabitation agreement, the services of a knowledgeable family law attorney are critical to protecting their financial interests.
-Without a property division attorney in Gainesville FL by your side, your chances of getting a fair and just settlement for your property dispute issues may not be possible.
+Without a trusted lawyer by your side, you risk foregoing a fair and just settlement for your property dispute issues.

-At Bauer Law Group in Gainesville, Tallahassee, Leon, Columbia, Bradford, Union, Gilchrist, Levy, Dixie, and Putnam, we protect the rights of our clients in property division matters.
-Our attorneys have the knowledge and experience to assist clients with high net worth cases involving complex holdings such as family businesses, pensions, private practices, second homes or investment real estate, collectibles and other assets.
-Our Tallahassee and Gainesville property division attorney has helped numerous clients in this area of law.
+At Bauer Law Group, P.A., we have the knowledge and experience to assist clients with high net worth cases involving complex holdings, such as family businesses, pensions, private practices, second homes or investment real estate, collectibles, and other assets.
+We know how to uncover hidden assets, value property, and ensure that all property is distributed fairly.

-Florida courts consider a number of factors when dividing marital property, including:
+Florida courts consider several factors when dividing marital property, including: